 A further look at how the world's wealth is distributed will illustrate even better just what is meant by global stratification.
-Take a look at the next figure.
-You will see that the core countries, those of North America and Europe, command almost two-thirds of the world's wealth.
+Take a look at Figure 3.
+You will see that the core countries, those of North America and Europe, command large percentages of the world's wealth compared to their populations.
+Figure 4 looks at just how the world population is distributed by region.
+North America has less than 5% of the world population, but has 35% of the world's wealth.
 This vast wealth allows people in these countries to enjoy much better life chances (life expectancy, infant mortality, availability of drinkable water, etc.) than those in the other countries of the world.